-In general, a 'claim' is a demand received by an insured for money including the notice of a lawsuit, or any other similar legal proceeding to which the policy applies.
-Since 'claim' is defined in you policy, the definition may vary by policy year and we recommend that you review the terms of your policy for the technical definition.
+In general, a 'claim' is a demand received by a client for money including the notice of a lawsuit, or any other similar legal proceeding to which the policy applies.
+Since 'claim' is defined in your Fair American Insurance and Reinsurance Company (FAIRCO) policy, the definition may vary by policy year and we recommend that you review the terms of your policy for the technical definition.
 Or, to make things easier, we recommend that you send us whatever you think might be a covered claim and we will review it for coverage.

 Having a good basic understanding of the litigation process helps our clients to reduce the anxiety and uncertainty that accompanies the traumatic experience of being named as a defendant in a lawsuit.
 Also knowing what to anticipate helps the client to assist their attorney in preparing a strong defense on their behalf.
 The phases of litigation are generally as follows:

 - Notice: Some states require that the patient or a legal representative notify the physician that a claim for malpractice is forthcoming.
 This notice can take the form of either a letter from an attorney or a standard notice form promulgated by the state.